Club HistoryMACCLESFIELD TOWN FOOTBALL CLUB

-Macclesfield were founder members of the Cheshire County League in 1919 achieving the League and Cup double in 1932.
-They retained the title in 1933 and finished runners-up the following year when Albert Valentine achieved the club’s goal scoring record of 83 goals, and added two more Senior Cup triumphs in 1930 and 1935.
-The post war years saw three more Senior Cup wins, a League Cup win in 1948 and championship victories in 1953, 1961 and 1964.
+Macclesfield were founder members of the Cheshire County League in 1919 winning the League Cup in 1925 and achieving the League and Cup double in 1932.
+They retained the title in 1933 and finished runners-up the following year when Albert Valentine achieved the club’s goal scoring record of 82 goals, and added two more Senior Cup triumphs in 1930 and 1935.
+The post war years saw five more Senior Cup wins, a League Cup win in 1948 and championship victories in 1953, 1961 and 1964.

-1968 the club reached the third round of the FA Cup losing 2– 3 at Fulham but again finished as League champions and winners of the North West Floodlit Cup.
+1968 the club reached the third round of the FA Cup losing 2–4 at Fulham, but again finished as League champions and winners of the North West Floodlight Cup.

 Northern Premier League

 At the beginning of the 1968-69 season they became founder members of the Northern Premier League, topping the table 12 points clear of Wigan in their first season.
-The feat was repeated the following season when they also won the inaugural FA Trophy at Wembley, in addition to which they were finalists in the League Cup.
+The feat was repeated the following season when they also won the inaugural FA Trophy at Wembley against Telford United, in addition to which they were finalists in the League Cup.
 There were Cheshire Senior Cup wins in 1969, 1971 and 1973.

 The 1986-87 season saw the Silkmen win the Northern Premier League and promotion to the Vauxhall Conference.
 The League Cup and the President’s Cup were also won to complete a fantastic Northern League treble.

 In their first season in the Conference the Silkmen reached the third round of the FA Cup losing to Port Vale after beating Carlisle and Rotherham.
 In 1988-89, they reached the FA Trophy Final at Wembley for the second time, losing 1–0 to Telford United in extra time.
-In 1991-92 they won the Cheshire Senior Cup for the 18th time.
+They won the Cheshire Senior Cup, in 1991 and 1992.

-In the 1992-93season they enjoyed a good run in the FA Cup playing nine games before being knocked out by Stockport County in the second round having disposed of League side Chesterfield in a penalty shoot-out in the first round.
+In the 1992-93 season they enjoyed a good run in the FA Cup playing nine games, eventually being knocked out by Stockport County in the second round, having disposed of League side Chesterfield in a penalty shoot-out in the first round.

-The former Manchester United and Northern Ireland international, Sammy McIlroy, was appointed manager at the start of the 1993-94.
-He achieved immediate success with victory in the Drinkwise Cup and another League scalp was added when the Silkmen beat Hartlepool United in the first round of the FA Cup only to be knocked out in the following round at Crewe Alexandra.
+The former Manchester United and Northern Ireland international, Sammy McIlroy, was appointed manager at the start of the 1993-94 season.
+He achieved immediate success with victory in the Drinkwise Cup and another league scalp was added when the Silkmen beat Hartlepool United in the first round of the FA Cup only to be knocked out in the following round at Crewe Alexandra.

-Success under McIlroy continued when in 1996 the Silkmen won the FA Trophy at Wembley for a second time.
-However, their greatest triumph to date came at the end of the 1996-97 season when they won the Vauxhall Conference by five points having trailed by 15 points at one stage.
-On this occasion victory was rewarded with promotion to the Football League.
+Success under McIlroy continued when in 1996 the Silkmen won the FA Trophy at Wembley for a second time against Northwich Victoria.
+However, their greatest triumph to date came at the end of the 1996-97 season when they won the Vauxhall Conference by five points, having trailed by 15 points at one stage.
+On this occasion success was rewarded with promotion to the Football League.

-There was instant success in the 1997-98 season when they finished as runners-up gaining automatic promotion and were the only English professional club that season to be unbeaten at home in the League.
-Nevertheless, they found life in the higher League difficult and finished the 1998-99 Season in bottom place and were relegated for the first time in their history.
+There was instant success in the 1997-98 season, when they finished as runners-up in the Nationwide League Division Three, gaining automatic promotion, and were the only club to be unbeaten at home in all the Divisions of the Football League.
+They also won the Cheshire Senior Cup.
+Nevertheless, they found life in the Second Division difficult, and finished the 1998-99 Season in bottom place and were relegated for the first time in their history.

-However, they have reached the third round of the FA Cup on six occasions, playing against Coventry City, West Ham United, Watford, Swansea City, Chelsea and Everton, and were narrowly beaten by Carlisle United in the Northern Area Final of the Football League Trophy in 2005-06.
+However, they reached the third round of the FA Cup on seven occasions, playing against Coventry City, West Ham United, Watford, Swansea City, Chelsea, Everton and Bolton Wanderers, and were narrowly beaten by Carlisle United in the Northern Area Final of the Football League Trophy in 2005-06.